 More than 90% of all human and animal infections occur at mucosal surfaces.
 In addition, mucosa are colonised by commensal beneficial micro-organisms, meaning that the mucosal immune system must be able to differentiate between friend and foe.
 This meeting aims to focus on how microbes interact with mucosal surfaces, cross-talk that occurs between the host and microbes, and strategies that we use to treat mucosal infections and maintain well-being.

 Recent advances in our understanding of the composition of mucus and in glycobiology, combined with sequencing technologies which have identified polymicrobial communities living in distinct niches in the body, enhances our ability to decipher how microbes interact with their hosts, and how to use that knowledge to both treat infections and maintain health.
 This meeting aims to bring together microbiologists in Ireland, the UK and further afield working on both bacteria and viruses that live at mucosal surfaces to share their knowledge and expertise and promote collaboration.

-This Focused Meeting will take place between 21–22 June 2018 at the O'Brien Centre for Science at University College Dublin, Ireland.
+This Focused Meeting will take place between 21–22 June 2018 at George Moore Auditorium, O'Brien Centre for Science at University College Dublin, Ireland.

 Organising committee: Marguerite Clyne (University College Dublin, Ireland) and Gerald Barry (University College Dublin, Ireland).